Ali-darzii/django-shope/README.md

 # django-shope
-This is onlien shope site
+This is online shope site
 1.python-Django 2.javascript-jquery 3.html-css